torchbox/heroku-cloudflare-app-domain/README.md

 # Heroku Cloudflare App Domain

-Creating branded herokuapp.com domains through Cloudflare, based on the app name (eg `my-app-prod.example.com`)
+Creating branded herokuapp.com-like domains using Cloudflare, based on the app name (eg `my-app-prod.example.com`).

 ## Features

 - Set records for domains which don't exist
 - Update records which are set incorrectly
-- Delete records which aren't referenced anymore in Heroku
+- Delete records which aren't referenced any more in Heroku
 - Enable / refresh [ACM](https://devcenter.heroku.com/articles/automated-certificate-management) when an app has its domain updated.

 ## Usage